Tanzania family safari

 For all families we will be careful to recommend accommodation that we think will suit.
 This might mean staying in a lodge for a few days with that all important swimming pool, and then moving from here to a remote tented camp where you will go to sleep at night listening to the sounds of the wild.
 It might also mean selecting camps that have a range of activities for children, whether these are low-key (eg having a few board games and the option for an early child-friendly dinner) or more formal, such as organised tracking lessons during the heat of the day.

 To discuss whether a Tanzania family safari would be suitable for your family do please give us a call.
+You may also find our Family safari blog helpful.

 Seeing lion, buffalo and hippo up close sounds wonderfully exciting, but in the back of most parent’s minds is the tentative question as to whether it is really safe to be quite so close to wild animals.